-The Stonewall riots changed a nation’s mind — but when the first shot glass was thrown, nobody involved knew they were going to alter the course of history.
+The Stonewall riots put gay rights on the map — but when the first shot glass was thrown, nobody involved knew they were going to alter the course of history.

 Welcome To The Stonewall Inn